 Gather and arrange your grooming tools in a convenient, safe place.
 A wide bucket may be cheapest and easiest to put your brushes in, although there are lots of grooming boxes on the market that keep your tools organized and handy.

 - Curry comb or grooming mitt

 - Body brush with fairly stiff bristles

-- A mane and tail comb (Plastic causes less breakage than metal)
+- Mane and tail comb (plastic causes less breakage than metal)

 - Fine soft bristled finishing brush